tasket/Contents/docs/configuration/vpn.md

    ![Create\_New\_VM.png](/attachment/wiki/VPN/Create_New_VM.png)

-3. Add the VPN configurtion files
+3. Add the VPN configuration files

    Make sure the new VPN VM and its TemplateVM are not running.
    Run a terminal (CLI) in the VPN VM -- this will start the VM.